ymcui/PERT/README_EN.md

 View more resources released by HFL: https://github.com/ymcui/HFL-Anthology

 ## News
+**May 17, 2022 We release the PERT models that were finetuned on machine reading comprehension data with interactive demos, check: [Download](#Download)**

-**2022/3/15 Our preliminary technical report is available on arXiv: https://arxiv.org/abs/2203.06906**
+Mar 15, 2022 Our preliminary technical report is available on arXiv: https://arxiv.org/abs/2203.06906

-2022/2/24 Chinese and English PERT-base and PERT-large have been released.
+Feb 24, 2022 Chinese and English PERT-base and PERT-large have been released.
 The BERT structure can be directly loaded and fine-tuned for downstream tasks.
 The technical report will be issued after it is perfected.
 The time is expected to be in mid-March.
 Thank you for your patience.

-2022/2/17 Thank you for your attention to this project.
+Feb 17, 2022 Thank you for your attention to this project.
 It is expected that the model will be issued next week, and the technical report will be issued after it is improved.

 ## Table of Contents
 | Chapter                                       | Description                                                  |